FortiShield/gpt-computer-agent/README.md

 # Name of the assitant:
 remote.change_name("X Intelligence")

-#Developer personna of the assistant:
+#Developer personna of the agent:
 remote.change_developer("X Company")
 ```